 DPA advocates for expanding access to sterile syringes.
 Such access is critical to reducing the spread of HIV, hepatitis C and other blood-borne diseases and can often be a matter of life and death.

 In 2006, DPA led a campaign to pass the Blood-Borne Disease Harm Reduction Act, which allowed for the establishment of pilot syringe access programs (SAPs) in New Jersey.
 Programs were originally established in Atlantic City, Camden, Jersey City, Newark and Paterson and have been a resounding success.

-Most recently in 2016, DPA successfully advocated for legislation to make the pilot SAPs permanent and to allow new SAPs to open in New Jersey.
+In 2016, DPA successfully advocated for legislation to make the pilot SAPs permanent and to allow new SAPs to open in New Jersey.
 While signing the legislation, Governor Christie also directed the New Jersey Commissioner of Health to invest $200,000 in the existing syringe access programs for the purchase of syringes and related supplies.
-Since then, two new cities, Trenton and Asbury Park, have passed ordinances to launch their own SAPs.
+Since then, two new cities, Trenton and Asbury Park, have launched their own SAPs.

 “Some people say that syringe access ‘sends the wrong message.’
 The message that was sent to me was that my father’s life didn’t matter – that no one cared.” - Michele

 Read more Stories from the Movement from people who have lost loved ones due to AIDS.